navyashah/navyashah.github.io/README.md

 ### Projects
 ZenSleep: Comprehensive Sleep Tracker/Journal App
 - ZenSleep is a web application designed to help users monitor and manage their sleep patterns.
-- The app uses CRUD functionality, allowing users to log, view, update, and delete entries from both of our NoSQL databases.
+- The app uses CRUD functionality, allowing users to log, view, update, and delete entries from our NoSQL databases.
-- All in all, it allows users to interact with their sleep data through a user-friendly interface, making it easier to understand and improve their sleeping habits.
+- Overall, it allows users to interact with their sleep data through a user-friendly interface, making it easier for them to understand and improve their sleeping habits.

 Evite System: Party Planning System
-- Evite System is a Java program which allows a user to create an event with various details and invite guests to it as well.
+- Evite System is a Java program that allows users to create an event with various details and invite guests.
 - The users are separated by different subclasses of Guest and Host accounts, along with an interface of a Premium user
 - The events are also separated into different types of parties like Costume, Favor, Potluck, and Exclusive.
-- The system allows for extensive user functionality to create accounts, login, logout, and change passwords.
+- The system allows extensive user functionality to create accounts, log in, log out, and change passwords.